-- If logmap_len is specified The value is constrained by size of the log, and cannot exceed the size of the on-disk map.
-Thesize of the on-disk map in blocks can be calculated from the following formula: round(loglen/nmaps) 24 where nmaps is 2 for a private disk group, or 33 for a shared disk group.
-The value of logmap_len cannot exceed the number of bytes in the on-disk map. - Specifying a value that is less than twice the disk group alignment value results in an error message. - The value is constrained by size of the logging subdisk.
+- The value is constrained by size of the log, and cannot exceed the size of the on-disk map.
+The size of the on-disk map in blocks can be calculated from the following formula: round(loglen/nmaps) - 24 where nmaps is 2 for a private disk group, or 33 for a shared disk group. - The value of logmap len cannot exceed the number of bytes in the on-disk map.